CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_leaderboard.md

 * Create an account on [EvalAI](https://eval.ai/) if you don't have one already.
 * Log in and navigate to [ICASSP 2026 Cadenza Challenge](https://eval.ai/web/challenges/challenge-page/2634/leaderboard/6866).
 * In the submission section, upload your CSV file.
-Here you will have the option to make your results it private or public.
+Here you will have the option to make your results private or public.